Raquel Lyra

 Raquel Teixeira Lyra Lucena (born 2 December 1978) is a Brazilian lawyer, politician and the current governor of Pernambuco since 2023.
 Lyra was mayor of Caruaru from 2017 to 2022.
 A member of a political family, she previously served as a member of the Legislative Assembly of Pernambuco.
 She is affiliated to the Social Democratic Party (PSD), but was a member of the Brazilian Social Democracy Party (PSDB).

 Early career

-Lyra was born to João Lyra Neto, the former mayor of Caruaru and Governor of Pernambuco, and Mércia Lyra, daughter of the former mayor of Caruaru João Lyra Filho and niece of Itamar Franco's Minister of Justice Fernando Soares Lyra.
+Lyra was born to João Lyra Neto, the former mayor of Caruaru and Governor of Pernambuco, and Mércia Lyra.
+She is the granddaughter of former Caruaru mayor João Lyra Filho and the niece of Fernando Lyra, who served as Minister of Justice under President José Sarney.

 Lyra was elected to the state legislative of Pernambuco in the 2010 elections with 49,610 votes.
 Lyra was reelected in 2014 with around 80,000 votes, being the most voted state representative in that election.

 Lyra was elected mayor of her hometown Caruaru in 2017 with 53.15% of the vote.
 She is the first woman to be elected as a mayor of Caruaru.